What is grsecurity?

 RAP is here.
 Public demo in 4.5 test patch and commercially available today!

 Today's release of grsecurity® for the Linux 4.5 kernel marks an important milestone in the project's history.
-It is the first kernel to contain RAP, a patent pending defense mechanism against code reuse attacks.
+It is the first kernel to contain RAP, a patented defense mechanism against code reuse attacks.
 RAP is the result of our multi-years research and development in Control Flow Integrity (CFI) technologies by PaX.
 It ground-breakingly scales to C and C++ code bases of arbitrary sizes and provides best-effort protection against code reuse attacks with minimal performance impact.Read more